akioweh/EducationPerfected/README.md

 - Your login is saved locally unless deleted
 - UI closes when the bot starts
 - Chrome runs maximized and visible
 - After clicking **Refresh**, wait for confirmation before using the bot
+- Puppeteer is required and gets installed with `install.cmd`

 ---